Justin Turner Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.8 K/9, which ranks 15th in the league.
+- The 8.9 strikeouts per nine innings put together by the Rays pitching staff ranks 15th in the league.

-- The Rays have a 1.89 team ERA that ranks first across all MLB pitching staffs.
+- The Rays have the top team ERA among all MLB pitching staffs (1.70).

-- Rays pitchers combine to surrender the fewest home runs in baseball (four total, 0.4 per game).
+- Rays pitchers combine to surrender the first-fewest home runs in baseball (four total, 0.4 per game).

-- Beeks will make his first start of the season for the Rays.

-- The 29-year-old lefty pitched in relief in his most recent outing this season, one of two appearances so far.

 © 2023 Data Skrive.
 All rights reserved.